vackosar/vackosar.github.io/_posts/2023-08-19-Validate-Reliability-of-Research-Paper.md

 Research is a large extent a media endeavour, and so there is a large incentive to reach out for the fame by surprise breakthrough or confirmation the most extraordinary dreams and biases.
-Common problems are unfair or irrelevant comparisons, or misunderstanding of what is measured.
+However common problems such as unfair or irrelevant comparisons, or misunderstanding of what is measured riddle the writings.
 To avoid wasting time on unlikely or irrelevant results, consider diligence methods below to analyze claim's credibility or believability meaning correctness, completeness, and importance.
+Because even valid results may take you nowhere in your business territory.

 ## The Main Contribution Relevance, Impact, and Open Questions